ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### DB_NAME

-The database name specified when creating the database is saved.
+The database name specified when creating the database.

 ##### META_MAJOR_VER

+This specifies the main version of the meta table.
 This value increases when a meta table is modified, added or removed.
-If the database version and the corresponding binary version of Altibase do not match, the database must be migrated.
+If this version of the database and the corresponding binary version of Altibase do not match, database migration is required.

 ##### META_MINOR_VER

-This value increases when the contents of one or more meta tables is modified.
-If the version of the database does not correspond to the current version of Altibase, the system internally compares this value and automatically upgrades the meta tables to the newer version.
+This specifies the minor version of the meta table.
+This value increases when schema or the value of the record is modified.
+If this version of the database does not correspond to the binary version of Altibase, the system internally compares this value and automatically upgrades the meta tables to the higher version.

 ##### META_PATCH_VER

-This indicates the meta table patch version.
+Indicates the patch version of the meta table .

 ### SYS_DATABASE_LINKS\_

-This meta table is for storing Database Link information.
+SYS_DATABASE_LINKS\_ stores Database Link information.

 | Column name     | Type         | Description                                                  |
 | --------------- | ------------ | ------------------------------------------------------------ |